malciller/dio/readme.md

 - Grid: Maintains buy/sell ladders around price with configurable spacing and size.
 - Orderbook: Quotes at top-of-book using fixed sizes.
-- Arbitrage: Finds triangle/longer cycles and single-pair spreads; sizes by liquidity and balances.
+- Arbitrage: **Strategy runs automatically, does not require a config** Finds triangle/longer cycles and single-pair spreads; sizes by liquidity and balances, runs for all assets active with other strategies.

 ## Architecture